 6) After sunning, when showering, wash your armpits and groin with soap but try not to scrub the rest of your skin with soap as it interferes with you body’s ability to absorb vitamin D. You see, vitamin D production happens in the sebum (oils) of your skin, which can take up to 2 days to be absorbed into your body.

-Also remember that your skin needs healthy fats — especially animal-based omega-3 — to stay firm, supple, and wrinkle free.
-I recommend sticking to low-mercury fish that are high in omega-3, such as wild Alaskan salmon (not Atlantic salmon, which is typically farmed), and small fatty fish like sardines and anchovies, or take a high quality supplement like krill or salmon oil.
-Both of these also contain a small amount of astaxanthin, which can offer potent sun protection, acting as an internal sunscreen.
-In terms of antioxidant capacity, it’s 65 times more powerful than vitamin C, 54 times more powerful than beta-carotene, and 14 times more powerful than vitamin E. It exhibits VERY STRONG free radical scavenging activity and protects your cells, organs and body tissues from oxidative damage.
+Remember that your skin needs healthy fats to stay firm, supple, and wrinkle free.
+I recommend low-mercury fish that are high in omega-3, such as wild Alaskan salmon (not Atlantic salmon, which is typically farmed), and small fatty fish like sardines and anchovies, or take a high quality supplement like krill or salmon oil.
+Both of these contain a small amount of astaxanthin, which can offer potent sun protection, acting as an internal sunscreen.
+In terms of antioxidant capacity, astaxanthin is 65 times more powerful than vitamin C, 54 times more powerful than beta-carotene, and 14 times more powerful than vitamin E. It exhibits VERY STRONG free radical scavenging activity and protects your cells, organs and body tissues from oxidative damage which helps prevent cancers.

 There are only two main sources of astaxanthin — the microalgae that produce it, and the sea creatures that consume the algae, such as salmon, shellfish, and krill.
 Many athletes report astaxanthin allows them to stay in the sun for longer periods of time without feeling ill and without burning.
 Less burning also means lower skin cancer risk.
 Cyanotech Corporation funded a study through an independent consumer research laboratory to measure the skin’s resistance to both UVA and UVB light, before and after astaxanthin supplementation.
 After taking 4 mg of astaxanthin per day for two weeks, subjects showed a significant increase in the amount of time necessary for UV radiation to redden their skin.